A thorough knowledge of spelling and grammar is essential in the world of publishing as is the ability to work to tight deadlines

 - The Society for Editors and Proofreaders (SfEP) publishes suggested minimum hourly rates every year.
-2017's rates are £23.35 an hour for proofreading, £27.15 for copy-editing, rising to around £31 for substantial editing or rewriting.
+The rates for 2019 were £25.00 an hour for proofreading, £29.10 for copy-editing, rising to around £33.50 for substantial editing or rewriting.

 - Rates for the project management of the entire process of editing from first manuscripts through to production are usually much higher than for copy-editing, at over £30 per hour.